 All reasonable attempts will be made to contact the winner.
-If the Prize is not claimed by the winner by the Unclaimed Prize Date, it will be awarded to another entrant by the Promoter on the Unclaimed Prize Date.
-The winner of the unclaimed Prize will be notified by phone/email within two (2) days of the Unclaimed Prize Date.
+If the Prize is not claimed by the winner by the date notified by the Promoter or the winner is unable to comply with the Special Conditions, the process set out in the Judging will continue in order to determine a winner.

 PRIZE

 The Prize for this Promotion and the Total Prize Value is specified in the Schedule.

-All Prize values are correct as at the Commencement Date and are reflective of the recommended retail price and are in Australian dollars.
-The Promoter takes no responsibility for any variations in the Prize values.

-If a winner of a Prize is under the age of 18 years (where entry by persons under 18 is permitted):

-they must be accompanied on the Prize by a parent or legal guardian; or

-the Promoter may, at its discretion, award the Prize to the winner’s parent or guardian (who is aged over 18 years).

-Any guest/s that accompany a winner on any element of the Prize must be over the age of 18, unless expressly stated otherwise.

-The Prize must be taken as offered and cannot be varied.
+Prize is subject to the Special Conditions.
+The Prize must be taken as offered and cannot be varied unless specified otherwise.
 If the Prize (or any part of the Prize) is unavailable for any reason, the Promoter will, in its absolute discretion, substitute alternative goods or services of no lesser retail value and/or specification.
 The Promoter accepts no other liability or responsibility for any loss incurred by the winner or any other party if the Prize (or any part of the Prize, if applicable) is unavailable for any reason.

-The Prize cannot be refunded or exchanged and, except as expressly permitted by these Terms and Conditions, cannot be taken as a monetary payment.
+The Prize, or any unused portion of the prize, cannot be transferred, refunded or exchanged and, except as expressly permitted by these Terms and Conditions, cannot be taken as a monetary payment.

 Unless expressly stated all other costs and expenses associated with taking the Prize become the responsibility of the winner.

-The Prize must be claimed by the winner by the Unclaimed Prize Date.
-All aspects of each Prize must be taken together as a package.
+All aspects of the Prize must be taken together as a package.
 In the event that for any reason whatsoever the winner does not take the Prize or an element of the Prize at the time stipulated by the Promoter, the Prize or that element of the Prize will be forfeited by the winner.